Nabil-Abada/pdsnd_github/README.md

->**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
-Clone the remote repository to your local machine.
-Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.
+>**Note**: This is a **fork** of Udacity repository to have a **remote** repository in **my** Github account.
+I did clone this remote repository to my local machine.
+Later, as a part of the project "Post your Work on Github", I will push my proposed changes to this remote repository in my Github account.

 ### Date created
 05 Nov 2021.